ibm-cloud-docs/openshift/openshift_clusters_template.md

 {: preview}

 **What do I get when I deploy the secure cluster template?**
 When you create a secure cluster by using the {{site.data.keyword.bpshort}} template, you get a multizone, private-only cluster with logging and monitoring enabled as well as {{site.data.keyword.cloudaccesstraillong_notm}} and {{site.data.keyword.cos_full_notm}} instances.
 The secure cluster doesn't have public network access, so to access your cluster, you must [set up a VPN connection](/docs/openshift?topic=openshift-access_cluster#access_vpn_openshift).
 For more information and specifications, see [Resources that are created from the template](#sch-tf-resources-created).
+To read an IBM blog about setting up a VPN connection, see [Setting up a VPN](https://cms.ibm.com/cloud/blog/setting-up-a-vpn-between-ibm-cloud-vpc-and-your-home-office){: external}.

 ## Resources that are created from the template
 {: #sch-tf-resources-created}